Steps to Earning Substance Abuse Counselor Certification in Colorado

 According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2020 National Survey of Substance Abuse Treatment Services, the state was home to 393 substance abuse facilities that treated more than 30,000 people.

-It comes as no surprise that the state’s largest metro areas of Denver, Colorado Springs, and Aurora are also home to many substance abuse facilities.
-Substance abuse counselors jobs here are found in places like the Mile High Recovery Center in Denver, which includes nine recovery houses and a recovery treatment center; Cedar Springs Hospital in Colorado Springs, a behavioral health hospital that provides a continuum of care for adults who suffer from psychiatric disorders and substance abuse; and Aurora Mental Health & Recovery, which offers detox, medication-assisted treatment, and intensive outpatient treatment options.
+It comes as no surprise that the state’s largest metro areas of Denver, Colorado Springs, and Aurora are home to many substance abuse facilities.
+Substance abuse counselor jobs here are found in places like:

 Substance Abuse Counselor Salary in Boulder, Colorado Springs, Denver, and Throughout Colorado

-According to the Bureau of Labor Statistics, substance abuse counselors in Colorado earned a median salary of $58,110 as of May 2023, which is about $5,000 more than the national median for this profession.
+According to the U.S. Bureau of Labor Statistics (BLS) data from May 2023, substance abuse counselors in Colorado earned a median annual salary of $58,110, which is about $5,000 more than the national median for this profession.
 Those at the top of the pay scale (90th percentile) earned about $92,360 in Colorado during this time.

-The Boulder metro area reported both the highest median and top salaries for substance abuse counselors during this time:
+The Boulder metro area reported both the highest median and top salaries for substance abuse counselors as of May 2023:

 Substance Abuse Counselor Degree Options in Colorado

-From bachelor’s degrees to master’s degrees and beyond, Colorado’s colleges and universities offer a number of degree options to become a substance abuse counselor.
-Colorado recognizes a number of bachelor’s degrees in the behavioral science field, so it’s possible to meet the requirements to become CAS/ACC through a bachelor’s degree in a number of areas.
-For example, Colorado State offers a BS in Psychology, with an Addictions Counseling concentration and a BS in Social Work with an Addictions Counseling concentration.
+From bachelor’s degrees to master’s degrees and beyond, Colorado’s colleges and universities offer numerous degree options to become a substance abuse counselor.
+Colorado recognizes several bachelor’s degrees in the behavioral science field from regionally accredited institutions, so it’s possible to meet the requirements to become CAS/ACC through a bachelor’s degree in multiple areas.
+For example, Colorado State University offers a BS in Psychology with an Addictions Counseling concentration and a BS in Social Work with an Addictions Counseling concentration.

-You’ll also find a number of colleges and universities offering master’s degrees in the substance abuse counseling field.
-For example, Colorado Christian University offers a Masters in Counseling with a focus on Substance Abuse.
+You’ll also find colleges and universities offering master’s degrees in the substance abuse counseling field.
+For example, Colorado Christian University offers a Master’s in Counseling with a focus on Substance Abuse.

 College of Adult and Graduate Studies